M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: Experiments

 \paragraph{Visual claim extraction}

 Figure~\ref{fig:vce_vis} shows that most models achieve decent performance, with the exception of Llama-3.2-11B-Vision, while Gemini-1.5-Flash consistently outperforms all others.
-Rouge-L and METEOR scores suggest a strong alignment between generated and reference claims, whereas BERTScore indicates a more moderate level of semantic correspondence.
+Rouge-L and METEOR scores show the token-level alignment between generated and reference claims, whereas BERTScore and G-Eval indicate a more moderate level of semantic correspondence.
 We manually analyzed 50 randomly sampled predictions from Gemini-1.5-Flash.
 Among them, 38 claims are accurate, nine were partially correct but lacked external world knowledge, and three were incorrect due to the model’s inability to capture sarcasm in social media posts.
-Figure~\ref{fig:error-claim-extraction} presents two error cases: on the left, the model fails to connect the image with its broader context, although the claim publication date and the landscape hint at a connection with the Maui fires; on the right, the text in German translates to ``\emph{There are over 100 years between the two photos.
-You can clearly see the ever-rising sea level, can't you?}'', yet the model overlooks the sarcasm and extracts a claim that directly contradicts the ground truth.
+Figure~\ref{fig:error-claim-extraction} presents two error cases: on the left, the model fails to connect the image with its broader context, although the claim publication date and the landscape hint at a connection with the Maui fires; on the right, the model overlooks the sarcasm and extracts a claim that directly contradicts the ground truth.

 \paragraph{Claimant intent prediction}